 Labetalol is an antihypertensive agent with both alpha- and beta-adrenergic receptor blocking activity.
 Labetalol has been linked to several cases of clinically apparent drug induced liver disease, some of which have been severe and even fatal.

-Labetalol therapy has been associated with mild to moderate elevations of serum aminotransferase levels in up to 8% of patients, a rate far higher than with other beta-blockers.
+Labetalol therapy has been associated with mild-to-moderate elevations of serum aminotransferase levels in up to 8% of patients, a rate far higher than with other beta-blockers.
 These elevations, however, are usually transient, not associated with symptoms, and can resolve even with continuation of therapy.
-Idiosyncratic, clinically apparent liver injury from labetalol is rare but several instances have been reported as isolated case reports as well as in case series.
-The liver injury typically arises after 4 to 16 weeks of therapy and the pattern of serum enzyme elevations is usually hepatocellular with an acute hepatitis like onset and course.
+Idiosyncratic, clinically apparent liver injury from labetalol is rare, but several instances have been reported as isolated case reports as well as in case series.
+The liver injury typically arises after 4 to 16 weeks of therapy and the pattern of serum enzyme elevations is usually hepatocellular with an acute hepatitis-like onset and course.
 Immunoallergic features (rash, fever, eosinophilia) are uncommon as is autoantibody formation.
-While most cases resolve rapidly once labetalol is stopped, there have been several instances of acute liver failure and death or need for emergency liver transplantation associated with labetalol use particularly if there is a delayed in its discontinuation.
-Labetalol is the beta blocker with the highest apparent risk for causing clinically apparent liver injury.
+While most cases resolve rapidly once labetalol is stopped, there have been several instances of acute liver failure and death or need for emergency liver transplantation associated with labetalol use, particularly if there is a delay in its discontinuation.
+Labetalol is the beta-blocker with the highest apparent risk for causing clinically apparent liver injury.

 Mechanism of Injury

 The mechanism of labetalol hepatic injury is unknown, but it believed to be due to metabolic idiosyncratic disposition of the agent, which is known to be extensively metabolized in the liver.
 There is little evidence for hypersensitivity as the cause of injury.